Pneumococcal Vaccine for Adults

 What is the pneumococcal vaccine?

 The pneumococcal vaccine is an injection given to protect you from pneumococcal disease.
-Pneumococcal disease is an infection caused by pneumococcal bacteria.
+Pneumococcal disease develops from an infection caused by pneumococcal bacteria.
 The infection may cause pneumonia or an ear infection.
 Pneumococcal disease is spread from person to person through coughing and sneezing.
 The vaccine comes in 2 forms, called pneumococcal conjugate vaccine (PCV) and pneumococcal polysaccharide vaccine (PPSV).

 Who should get the pneumococcal vaccine?

-- Adults aged 65 years or older may only need 1 dose.
-Another dose of either vaccine may be given, if they are at least 1 year apart.
+- Adults aged 65 years or older will need 1 dose.
+Another dose may be needed.
 Your healthcare provider will tell you if you need more vaccine doses and when to get them.

 - Adults aged 19 to 64 at high risk for pneumococcal disease will need 1 or more doses of the vaccine.
-If you are Native Alaskan or American Indian, ask your healthcare provider if you need the vaccine.
 Any of the following can increase your risk for pneumococcal disease:

 - A damaged or removed spleen, or sickle cell disease

 - A weak immune system, HIV, cancer, kidney failure, or an organ transplant